 You have entered the Anderson School of Management's website.
 Anderson uses this website to provide information about Anderson services and programs.
 This website includes specific applications which provide more services or enable us to respond to specific questions from web site visitors.

-We will not collect personal information about you just because you visit this Internet site.
 There are applications on this web site that provide you with the opportunity to ask questions requiring a response, sign up for electronic newsletters, participate in focus groups and customer surveys, provide feedback, or apply online.
 Using these services is voluntary and may require that you provide additional personal information to us.
 Providing the requested information implies your consent for us to use this data in order to respond to your specific request.

 Anderson uses Google Analytics, a third-party web measurement and customization technology as defined and organized by the federal government's Office of Management and Budget (OMB) "Guidance for Online Use of Web Measurement and Customization Technologies" (OMB M-10-22, http://www.whitehouse.gov/sites/default/files/omb/assets/memoranda_2010/m10-22.pdf).